As software developers, we know its a matter of "when" not "if" it will happen to us

 If you are a software developer, however, there is a good chance your immediate thought was not “how could this happen?”, but “thankfully it wasn't my team - this time”.
 We know it's a matter of when, not if.
 Security is usually the afterthought when writing software: it's the work that gets dropped when sales-driven deadlines rise up to derail roadmaps.
 Even if we care about it, it is never a top priority.
 It's the tech debt that gets accumulated to be resolved when we are less busy (re: never).

 And yet, we know trading off security-debt is a false economy.
 The State of DevOps research demonstrates that teams who practice secure coding techniques are better able to protect customer’s data and respond quickly to attacks, and are faster at implementing changes for new regulatory requirements, such as GDPR.
 This is good for the top line, as it builds trust with customers and maintains the company's positive reputation.
-Dev teams that establish these security practices have reduced developer burnout, and deliver more market value, instead of sinking time into responding to inevitable security incidents.

 “Shifting Left” refers to moving security concerns earlier in your system development life cycle, instead of it being the final step when it is harder to change things.
 Implementing secure coding practices means dev teams are considering security from the design phase, right through to release and monitoring: no longer testing for vulnerabilities just before something is deployed to production, or worse, when reacting to an incident.
-Where there is a security team, they are consulted on the architectural design before a line of code has been written, and help to test and approve third-party tools and libraries.
-Teams include static analysis and other vulnerability detection in their development and CI/CD pipelines.
-Everyone in the team is trained on handling Personal Identifiable Information (PII) and understands common security vulnerabilities.

 This does not have to be done to the detriment of delivering value: teams with the best security practices also tend to be those who deliver faster and more frequently as well.